 “Empower” is not the right word for me.
 I want to provide the means by which my students can develop the courage to take on their fears.
 I want to equip my students with the tools that can support their courageous decisions and actions.
 I want to encourage them to set goals, prioritize their studies and focus on personal progress.
 I do not want to leave any doubt as to where the power lies.

 Wenger argues for the use of “enable” over “empower”, teasing out the subtle differences between the words to make his case.
 And although this word can have some negative connotations, I am compelled by Wenger’s thinking.
 To “enable” is to emphasize “capability development and a worldview that, when fully able, people can put their abilities to good use.”
 And to enable,

 encompasses what someone does to ensure that others have the requisite capabilities and skills to carry out a job well, to take up their own power (potency) and when necessary, showing them the door to gaining new capabilities and skills.
 It seems to be more akin to equipping and supplying than conferring power.
 Once equipped, the enabler can then get out of the way and let the person access their own power to get on with it.

 Enable—>faciliate, make possible, provide the means.
 This is a good place to start.

 Last year, I believed that providing opportunities for students to make choices in their learning would help them become persistent and productive learners.
 I was wrong.
 As one student clearly stated in her feedback to me,

 Choices revolve around one of the worst phrases anyone could ever be told, ‘It’s up to you.’

-This year I hope to enable my students to overcome their academic fears and to then be in a position to make decisions about their learning.
+This year I hope to enable my students to develop the courage to take on the academic challenges that they need to face to reach their goals and to make decisions about their learning.